Fishing game #1

 This time around the graphics are actually rather nice, a pretty big step up from SBB.
 Both the "boat" and "fishing" views, where you will be spending 99% of your time, are rather nice looking, with nice detailed sprites, and lovely designs for the lakes, foliage, and different types of scenery.
 Plus, the fish actually kind of look like fish this time around, instead of just being blobby shadows or red-silhouetted outlines (I probably should have mentioned in the last review that the fish in SBB are kind of silly looking).

 The game also offers something of a built-in tutorial now, with the option of having an assistant tag along, offering various types of advice for where to cast, what bait to use, how to reel in your lure, how to keep your fish hooked, and so forth.
 And it is actually extremely useful.
 See, with every other one of these games I've had to rely on some combination of PDF manuals, FAQs, or YouTube longplays in order to make any sense of what I should be doing, when I should be doing it, and where I should be doing it.
 I find all of that to be a massive pain in the ass.
-BBB removes all of that from the equation, by offering in-game helps that literally spell out what you should do, if you should want said help.
+BBB removes all of that from the equation, by offering in-game help that literally spells out what you should do, if you should want said help.
 I loved this; it made the learning curve much less daunting, and helped keep me engaged with the game.
 So much in fact, that I may have played this game nearly as much as Mark Davis, TNN, and Jimmy Houston combined.

 The fish finder has also been improved to make it more useful.
 Instead of just relying on a graphic that shows the fish's depth and relative position, it will actually make different noises now, letting you know exactly where your boat is positioned relative to them.
 Which means more tedium removed from the equation.